Shane Warne Foundation: Difficulties and closure

 Consumer Affairs Victoria commenced an investigation in 2015 into the Foundation after it failed to submit financial returns.
 Financial returns in 2014 had revealed the charity spent $281,434 on fundraising during the year, but its efforts only raised $279,198.
-Newspapers alleged that the organisation was only donating 16 cents in the dollar of its income.
+Newspapers alleged that the organisation was only donating 16 cents on the dollar of its income.

-During one year, the Chief Executive of the Foundation, Shane Warne's brother Jason, was paid a salary of $80,000 whilst only $54,600 was distributed to beneficiaries.
+During one year, the Chief Executive of the Foundation, Shane Warne's brother Jason, was paid a salary of $80,000, whilst only $54,600 was distributed to beneficiaries.
 The organisation spent more than $300,000 on catering, alcohol and prizes for events while posting significant annual losses.

 In January 2016, in response to what it termed "unwarranted speculation", the Foundation announced its intention to distribute its final funds on 18 March 2016 and close down.